 Programmes Tropical Forests

-The OCTF brings together Oxford's vast intellectual capital and expertise on practical issues in this area, creating a unique network of University departments and neighbouring NGOs, consultancies and businesses.
-We also serve as a platform for broader collaboration between Oxford area institutions and the global forest community.
+The Oxford Centre for Tropical Forests brings together Oxford's vast intellectual capital and expertise on practical issues, creating a unique network of University departments and neighbouring NGOs, consultancies and businesses.
+It is a platform for broader collaboration between Oxford institutions and the global forest community.

-Ecosystem services and poverty alleviation: aims to develop a conceptual framework that analyses the links between ecosystem services and sustainable poverty reduction, examining in particular how benefits derived from ecosystem services are distributed among different stakeholders, the factors underlying these processes and their potential impacts, the framework being developed will help decision-makers minimise negative impacts on equity and maximise positive impacts on poverty alleviation.
+Centre researchers are part of an international team that includes think tanks and NGOs, working to analyse the links between ecosystem services and sustainable poverty reduction.
+By examining how benefits derived from ecosystem services are distributed among different stakeholders, the factors underlying these processes and their potential impacts, the framework being developed will help decision-makers minimise negative impacts on equity and maximise positive impacts on poverty alleviation.

 the Centre’s contribution to research in this field is already helping to shape policy and management frameworks in many areas of the world, and has the potential to protect vital areas of forest.